igorivnaolga/goit-algo-fp/README.md

 Create a table or graph showing the probabilities of each sum discovered using the Monte Carlo method.

 Compare your results with the theoretical probabilities shown in a reference table.

+## Conclusion Task 7

+The simulation successfully confirms the correctness of analytical probability calculations by using the Monte Carlo method.
+As the number of simulations increases, the statistical error decreases, and the results converge with theoretical expectations.
+This validates both the methodology of simulation and the theoretical model of dice roll probabilities.